 EARLY READING (Word Reading)

-We use ‘Letters and Sounds’ to teach phonics and graphic knowledge (common exception words and tricky words) as it offers precise structure and a ‘whole class mastery’ opportunity.
-We supplement this scheme with ‘Jolly Phonics’ actions to cater to the needs of the children through kinaesthetic learning and to help embed that knowledge.
+We use ‘LITTLE WANDLE LETTERS AND SOUNDS REVISED’ to teach phonics and graphic knowledge (common exception words and tricky words) as it offers precise structure and a ‘whole class mastery’ opportunity.
 The programme is begun almost immediately as children enter Reception, building upon the key aspects of Phase 1 coverage within Nursery.

-Synthetic phonics is taught daily from Reception to Year 2, with further phonics instruction weaved into the KS2 Spelling Pathway.
-Pupils are taught as a whole class, focusing on individual sounds, groups of sounds and common exception words within different phases.
+Synthetic phonics is taught daily within Reception and Year 1, with further phonics instruction weaved into the Year 2 and KS2 Spelling Pathways.
+Pupils are taught as a whole class, focusing on individual sounds, groups of sounds and tricky words within different phases.
 We have an agreed progression for the teaching of new sounds, with lessons being fast-paced, highly-interactive, and challenge all pupils to apply segmenting and blending skills.
-Teachers use a wide range of real objects, images, songs and games.
-These make phonics lessons not only impactful but also fun for our children.
+This makes phonics lessons not only impactful but also fun for our children.
 Teachers follow the structure of Revisit & Review (previously learnt phonemes / words) Teach (new phonemes / words) Practise (new learning) and Apply (new learning) across the week, focusing on Reading, Writing and Tricky Words.

-Reading books in EYFS and KS1 are matched to phonic knowledge and do not require use of alternative strategies; are closely matched to the programme used; are fully decodable at the child’s current level and do not simply practise phoneme(s) most recently taught; are not mixed with non-decodable books for independent reading practice; include a controlled, small number of ‘tricky words’ the decoding of which has been specifically taught; are continued in progressive sequence until a child can confidently decode words involving most common grapheme representations of all phonemes.
+Reading books in EYFS and KS1 are matched to children’s secure phonic knowledge and do not require use of alternative strategies; are closely matched to the programme used; are fully decodable at the child’s current level and do not simply practise phoneme(s) most recently taught; are not mixed with non-decodable books for independent reading practice; include a controlled, small number of ‘tricky words’ the decoding of which has been specifically taught; are continued in progressive sequence until a child can confidently decode words involving most common grapheme representations of all phonemes.
+As well as fully decodable books, children take home a non-decodable book for sharing that can be either read to or with them.
+These books play an essential role in developing a love of reading; an important distinction is that these books are being shared with the children, but they are using fully phonically decodable books to practise their independent reading.

 - How we teach phonics at St. Luke’s